 The Bucket Name will also be required for setting CORS Rules on the given bucket.

 In order for Camio to access the GCS storage bucket(s) you've chosen to use with Camio, you need to create and supply credentials per bucket that allow Camio to read and write to your storage.

 To provide Camio the credentials needed to access your storage bucket(s), you will need to create IAM service accounts, assign them permissions for access to your storage bucket(s), and generate service account key files to upload to your Camio Account.

 - Create two IAM service accounts for Camio to use when accessing the specific buckets:

 - one for writing (e.g. firstname.lastname@example.org)

-- Add the IAM Service Accounts to the bucket-level policy, granting them their respective read/write access.
-For each bucket you would like Camio to use, give
+- Add the IAM Service Accounts to the bucket-level policy of the desired bucket(s), granting them their respective read/write access.
+For each bucket you would like Camio to use:

 (You can view the scope of these roles here)